UniStuttgart-VISUS/visus-pythonbuild/REFERENCE.md

 Data type: `Array[String]`

 A list of packages that need to be installed in order to successfully build Python.
+These dependencies should be specified via Hiera.

 ##### <a name="versions"></a>`versions`